McRae–Helena, Georgia: History

 On January 1, 2015, McRae and the adjacent town of Helena merged to form McRae–Helena.
 This merge was initiated when Helena discovered it could no longer manage its wastewater supply.
 While it seemed to make sense to have nearby McRae take over Helena's water services, it would have not only reduced Helena's revenue, but left Helena with only two municipal services.
 The cities were united under House Bill 967, sponsored by Representative Jimmy Pruett of the 149th district.
 It was signed into law by Governor Nathan Deal on April 10, 2014.

 Geography

 McRae–Helena is located in northern Telfair County at 32°3′52″N 82°53′54″W (32.064508, -82.898251).

-According to the United States Census Bureau, the city has a total area of 6.534 sqmi.
+According to the United States Census Bureau, the city has a total land area of 6.436 sqmi and a total area of 6.534 sqmi.
 The Little Ocmulgee River flows just northeast of the city limits, while Sugar Creek passes through the southwest border of the city.